 There may be some differences in systems using spectrum for the first time (new acquisitions of spectrum) and existing users of spectrum.
 We think it is potentially important for new systems to realize the full opportunity cost of their spectrum use immediately because of the substantial sunk investment in new networks and equipment that may be long-lived.
-However, treating new systems and changes to existing systems differently will create incentives for agencies to maintain older inefficient systems if spectrum charges for older systems are substantially lower.
-This is mitigated to some degree by the fact that agency mission requirements increasingly demand investments in more advanced (and at times more spectrally efficient) spectrum-based technology, particularly because operational requirements for bandwidth are occurring against a reality in which agencies cannot expect to obtain additional access to spectrum.
-Nevertheless, it is important to have a clear and relatively rapid time path for equalization of charges for new and existing systems in order to align long-term pricing signals with market-based opportunity costs.
+However, treating new systems and changes to existing systems differently will lead to incentives for agencies to maintain older inefficient systems if spectrum charges for older systems are substantially lower.
+As a result, it is important to have a clear and relatively rapid time path for equalization of charges for new and existing systems.